Ecological Costs of Fall Clean Up

 An Ecological Alternative

 Nature does not bag up its leaves.
-It recycles them.
-With a permaculture lens, fall clean up shifts from extraction to regeneration.
+It recycles them, dropping them exactly where they need to be - on the ground, around the bases of trees, to feed the soil and replenish the lifeforce for the following season.
+With a permaculture lens, your approach to fall landscape maintenance shifts from extraction to regeneration.

 Mulch the leaves into lawns and garden beds.
 They insulate soil, feed worms, and break down into compost by spring.

 Chop and drop spent plants.
-Cut them at the base and leave the material in place to mulch and return nutrients to the soil.
+Cut them to the point they aren’t flopping over and leave the material in place to build soil.

 Leave hollow stems and seed heads.
 These become winter homes for pollinators and food for birds.